zmike808/GECalc/README.md

 Usage
 ------
-You can use expressions to set the price and/or quantity using the Grand Exchange.
+The plugin enabled the use of expressions to set the price and/or quantity using the Grand Exchange.

 | Input  | Result |
 | ------------- | ------------- |